 The final date for submissions shall be announced annually in RTAM media by March 15.

-Chapter
+Chapter or Special Interest Group

-A Chapter Member Distinguished Service Award may be awarded to a Chapter member whose service to the Chapter has been extraordinary.
+A Chapter or Special Interest Group Member Distinguished Service Award may be awarded to a Chapter or Special Interest Group member whose service to the Chapter or Special Interest Group has been extraordinary.
 The Award may be given posthumously.

 The nominator and nominee must each have been full members of RTAM for at least five years.

-The nomination must include a comprehensive description of the nominees’ significant contribution to the Chapter and why the nominee is deserving of the Award.
+The nomination must include a comprehensive description of the nominees’ significant contribution to the Chapter or Special Interest Group and why the nominee is deserving of the Award.

-A maximum of two Awards per Chapter may be given annually.
+A maximum of two Awards per Chapter or Special Interest Group may be given annually.

 The deadline for receipt of nomination(s) is March 1st annually.

-The Chapter President shall receive the nomination(s).
+The Chapter or Special Interest Group President shall receive the nomination(s).

-The nomination(s) will be submitted to the Chapter Executive for decision.
+The nomination(s) will be submitted to the Chapter or Special Interest Group Executive for decision.

-The Award shall consist of a certificate duly signed by the RTAM President and framed by the Chapter.
+The Award shall consist of a certificate duly signed by the RTAM President and framed by the Chapter or Special Interest Group.

-The Award will be presented at the Chapter’s AGM.
+The Award will be presented at the Chapter or Special Interest Group’s annual general meeting.

-16.06
+15.04 Student Awards and Bursaries

 RTAM Student Awards Program